geetanshu-m/PLG_MEDIA-ACTION_SMART-CROP/README.md

 Along with this plugin one needs to install
 - Adaptive Image content plugin
+-- Plugin which parse the focus point into the front end.
 - Adaptive Image controller
-in order to make it functional.
+-- Controller which gets and sets the focus point into backend. in order to make it functional.